-This topic describes how to download the data backup files and log backup files of an RDS MySQL instance.
-The downloaded log backup files are not encrypted.
-You can save the backup files for archiving or use them to restore the instance to an on-premises database.
+This topic describes how to download unencrypted data backup files and binary log files from an ApsaraDB RDS for MySQL instance.
+You can archive the files for future use or use them to restore data to an on-premises database.

-A RAM user who has only the read-only permissions cannot download backup files.
-You can add the required permissions to a RAM user in the RAM console.
+A RAM user with only read-only permissions cannot download files.
+You can grant the required permissions to the RAM user in the RAM console.
 For more information, see Grant backup file download permissions to a RAM user with only read-only permissions.

-Note For more information about binary logs, see How do I use the mysqlbinlog command to view the binary logs of an RDS for MySQL instance?
+Note For information about how to view binary log files, see How do I use the mysqlbinlog command to view the binary logs of an RDS for MySQL instance?